All Collections

 Adding scripts to a rundown

-To add a script to your rundown, open the rundown, then drag a script from the Explorer sidebar into the rundown.
+1. Add an existing script to your rundown by dragging a script from the Explorer sidebar into the rundown.
 You now have a linked script row in your rundown.

 You can add as many scripts as you want to a rundown.
 While some people like to use one single show script for an entire episode of their studio TV show, other people prefer to use a different script for each act.
 They then order the scripts in the rundown.
 When you print rundown scripts or push to prompter from the rundown, it treats all the scripts in the rundown like a single document.